ny4rlk0/cloudflared-armv6/README.md

 Edit configuration file by copying the following in to /etc/default/cloudflared.
 This file contains the command-line options that get passed to cloudflared on startup:

-# Commandline args for cloudflared, using Cloudflare DNS
+# Commandline args for cloudflared, using Cloudflare DNS (Paste this while editing cloudflared)
 ```
 CLOUDFLARED_OPTS=--port 5053 --upstream https://1.1.1.1/dns-query --upstream https://1.0.0.1/dns-query
 ```